Learn High Performance Finite Element Modeling from top researchers at KTH Royal Institute of Technology

 to effectively solve the grand challenges in science and

 engineering.
-The course will be open for enrollment in August at edX
+The course will be open for enrollment before the course start in October at edX

 Top participant performances will be awarded access to a supercomputer

 and more advanced simulations of turbulent flow.